liqd/adhocracy3/docs/source/Generic_Widgets.rst

         }
     }

-Both adpaters provide a method ``elemRefs`` that consume a container resource of a given content type, and return a list of paths to more resources, namely the elements in the container.
+Both adapters provide a method ``elemRefs`` that consume a container resource of a given content type, and return a list of paths to more resources, namely the elements in the container.